RuiApostolo/dotfiles/README.md

 First install
 -------------

-1. $ sudo apt install rxvt-unicode feh zsh git
+1. $ sudo apt install rxvt-unicode feh zsh git vim zathura xdotool
 2. Clone this repo: git clone git@github.com:RuiApostolo/dotfiles.git .dotfiles/
 3. Remove by your original ~/.bashrc, etc. (and whatever other files install.conf.yaml is linking), from the home folder.
 4. If running on WSL, remove incompatible lines from install.conf.yaml